Table of Contents

 Autocrine secretion means that the hormone produced by the cell reacts to the same cell.
 The cell thus affects itself.
 This process is especially important in the differentiation of cells in the embryonic development.

 Autocrine and paracrine signaling play a role in inflammation processes and immune reactions, among others.
-The boundaries between the mechanisms are not completely defined, by the way.
+The boundaries between the mechanisms are not completely defined.
 Hormones like insulin may act in an endocrine as well as paracrine and autocrine manner.

 |Amine hormones||Amino acids with modified groups|